guyav/DistanceStats/README.md

 This program uses Machine Learning methods to sort settlements in Israel by their remoteness.
 However, remoteness is not well defined, so several methods are used for this goal – each with different results.

 ## Methods
-Currently, the program supports the folllowing methods:
+Currently, the program supports the following methods:
 * **Simple Distance Calculation:** The program finds the closest place to every place.
 The place that is the most distant from its nearest place is considered the most remote.
 * **Advanced Distance Calculation:** The program checks the distance of each place to a given set of "anchor places".
 The "anchor places" are relatively central places in Israel.
 The place that is the most distant from its nearest "anchor city" is considered the most remote.
 * **[Agglomerative Hierarchical Clustering (AGNES)](https://en.wikipedia.org/wiki/Hierarchical_clustering):** The program clusters the places.
 The first two places to be joined to create a cluster, are considered as the most non-remote places.
 The last place to be joined to a cluster is considered to be the most remote place.
 The distance between clusters can be counted with one of four metrics: